 The City of Waterville is rich in history and traditions.
 Waterville is located along the banks of the Kennebec River and was originally known as Ticonic Falls, where summer campsites and tribal councils were held by the Abenaki Indians.
 In 1802, Waterville became an entity of its own and in 1888 received a city charter.
 It is a city with deep cultural roots, where direct descendants of Franco-American immigrants from Quebec today leave their marks on local affairs.
 Early English, Scotch, Irish, and German settlers first came to the west bank of the Kennebec River because it was a major trading post in the early 17th century.
 Its Lebanese heritage became significant late in the 19th century and has become an integral part of Waterville’s diversified culture.

-The Harold Alfond Athletic Center is one of the outstanding sports facilities in New England, especially after a recent $6-million expansion and renovation.
+The Harold Alfond Athletic Center is one of the outstanding sports facilities in New England.
 The field house, with an eighth-mile track, four tennis courts, and a batting cage, affords the winter and spring teams a practice area.
 The Olympic-size pool is used by the entire Colby community, as is the Harold Alfond Ice Arena.
-Wadsworth Gymnasium, home of men's and women's basketball and volleyball, seats 2,500.
+Wadsworth Gymnasium, home of men’s and women’s basketball and volleyball, seats 2,500.
 The complex also contains squash courts, a climbing wall (unavailable during the Review), free weights, a Nautilus training facility, saunas, a suite of training rooms, and ample locker rooms.

 Outdoors are the 400-meter Alfond Track, the Alfond-Wales Tennis Courts (14 courts) and 50 acres of playing fields for varsity, club, intramural, and informal sports activities.